kevinthwu/kevinthwu.github.io/_pages/about.md

 {% include base_path %}

 Hi!
 I am a post-doctoral fellow at the Department of Computer Science, University of Hong Kong.
 Previously I received my PhD degree from the University of Hong Kong under the supervision of Prof. Ben Kao.
-My research interests include knowledge basse, information extraction and legal technology applications.
+My research interests include knowledge base, information extraction and legal technology applications.

 Publications
 ======